Mary Schiavo: Flying Blind

-The Ohio State University
+Ohio State University

-In 1997, she was selected to receive the Outstanding Alumnus Award.
-During the 1997–98 academic year, Schiavo was a visiting professor, teaching a required graduate administrative law class, in the University's Master of Public Policy program, now the John Glenn School of Public Affairs.
-She was well respected by students, and received positive evaluations.
-At the end of the course, she provided students with a letter, offering guidance in their government careers.
-An especially meaningful passage reminded students that when people sought help, they generally phoned 911; however, as public servants, they were 911, meaning they had no one to phone.
-She reminded students of the goals and values of government, and warned that they may need to stand alone.
+In 1997, Schiavo was selected to receive the Outstanding Alumnus Award.

+During the 1997–98 academic year, Schiavo was a visiting professor, teaching a required graduate administrative law class in the university's Master of Public Policy program, now the John Glenn School of Public Affairs.
 After completing the professor in residence appointment in Public Policy, she accepted the McConnell Aviation Chair, teaching from 1998 to 2002.

 Columbus bomb scare

 In 1999, Schiavo was responsible for a bomb scare that partially shut down the Port Columbus International Airport in Columbus, Ohio for four hours.
 A bag was checked in her name for a flight, but she did not board the plane.
 When inspected in an X-ray machine, the luggage contained what appeared to be a bomb, but upon further inspection, the bag contained a disassembled bomb with no explosives inside.
 Schiavo was at the airport at the time of the discovery with a film crew from a local TV station.
 No criminal charges were filed against her for the incident.